 Credit Card Fact #7 – Discover Card was introduced by Sears in 1985.
 Sears was owned by Dean Witter, which merged with Morgan Stanley in 1997.

-Credit Card Fact #8 – It is against the merchant agreements of MasterCard, Visa, and American Express for a vendor to require you to provide your phone number, home address, or other personal information.
-You also do not need to present a driver's license, nor spend above a certain purchase amount.
+Credit Card Fact #8 – It is against the merchant agreements of Mastercard, Visa, and American Express for a vendor to require you to provide your phone number, home address, or other personal information.

 Credit Card Fact #9 – A fixed interest rate on a credit card can be changed with only 15 days notice from the credit card provider.

-Credit Card Fact #10 – You do not have to sign anything to agree to the cardholder agreement.
+Credit Card Fact #10 – You do not have to sign anything to agree to the cardholder contract.
 You are agreeing to this when you first use your card.

-Credit Card Fact #11 – A very pertinent credit card fact is that if you have several debts on one card at different interest rates, payments are applied to the balance with the lower interest rate first.
+Credit Card Fact #11 – A very pertinent credit card fact is that if you have several debts on one card at different interest rates, payments are applied to the balance attracting the higher interest rate first.

 Credit Card Fact #12 – Credit card companies are all headquartered in US states with a high cap, or no cap, on interest rates.